 Fighting in the civil war in Nicaragua has now stopped, but clearing-up operations are just beginning.

-Fighting in the civil war in Nicaragua has now stopped, but clearing-up operations are just beginning.
+Background: Fighting in the civil war in Nicaragua has now stopped, but clearing-up operations are just beginning.
 In Leon and Esteli, two cities near the Honduran border, life is returning to normal after the heavy fighting when government troops of President Anastasio Somoza wrested them from the control of rebel forces.

 SYNOPSIS: Before the civil war, almost one hundred thousand people lived in the Esteli region, which straddles the Pan-American highway.
 The worst-hit of the towns which revolted against the government, Esteli was the last rebel stronghold before the National Guard regained full control of the country.